FLEXIBLE ACCOUNTS FORMATS

 You also have the flexibility to assign tax schedules and/or tax

 codes for each customer at the ship-to level.
-And the Shipping
+The Shipping

-Lead Time function will ensure that the product is picked and
+Lead Time function will also ensure that the product is picked and

 shipped to guarantee timely delivery based on where it is being